prithvitewatia/matrix_h/docs/source/index.rst

 Usage
 =======

-* Copy the include folder into your project directory
+* Copy the matrix.h file and libmatrix.a files to your project folder.
-* Create a lib folder and move the **libmatrix.a** into lib folder
 * Include the library in your C file by using the include directive
   ::
-    #include<matrix.h>
+    #include "matrix.h"
 * To build your C file execute the command
   ::
-    gcc yourCfile.c -I ./include -L ./lib -lmatrix -o yourOutputfile
+    gcc yourCfile.c -L . -lmatrix -o yourOutputfile

 * Run your file by
   ::